flyway/flywaydb.org/documentation/hub/checks.md

 ## Build

-The Build Pre-flight check will test if your migration scripts can be run against a real, empty database.
+The Build pre-flight check will test if your migration scripts can be run against a real, empty database.
 This has many benefits including:

 - Validating syntax of all scripts
 - Checking migration script order
 - Highlighting version number conflicts
 - Ensuring new environments can be built from source control

 This simple but effective check is often avoided due to having to provision infrastructure and/or write code to set up and tear down the test.
-Flyway Hub handles this for you, allowing the check to be run easily with 1 click.
+Flyway Hub handles this for you, allowing the check to be run easily with one click.

 A build runs through the following steps: